 His is such a profound and insightful analysis of all that ails many countries on the continent.
 Among his reasons for this death by country are corruption, incompetent presidents, sponsors of terrorists, high cost of living, the disappointing health care system and poor quality social services.
 These are not unsolvable problems.
 They persist because citizens have somewhat accepted that incompetence, corruption and poverty will forever be our portion.

 In Ghana, folks have convinced themselves that by providing private solutions to public problems they can escape death by Ghana.
 They buy 4-wheel vehicles for the bad roads, send their children to expensive schools abroad because who wants to send a child they love to school with windowless classrooms and avoid crime by moving to gated communities.
 None of these, however, is a shield from the death.

 I get that we must care, that caring is the fuel to get our country fixed.
-But sometimes I want to have whatever Johnson Asiedu Nketia, the General Secretary of the NDC that helped him to blissfully ignore the senseless policies and corrupt behavior of the John Mahama government.
+But sometimes I want to have whatever Johnson Asiedu Nketia, the General Secretary of the NDC that helped him to blissfully ignore the senseless policies and corrupt behaviour of the John Mahama government.
 These days I wish to have whatever the Vice President, Mahamadu Bawumia, has every morning before enthusiastically marching to launch programs without detailed implementation plans.

-As I do not have the connections or the money to insulate my poor heart and soul from feeling, I escape Ghana by reading.
+As I do not have the connections or the money to insulate my sad heart and soul from feeling, I escape Ghana by reading.
 These days I just want to flee in my body because my country is killing me.
 Slowly!